isomerpages/moe-peicaisec/_parents/Useful Links.md

 internet.</p>
 </li>
 <li>
-<p>Please remember to log out from SWN at <a href="http://portal.swn.moe.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">http://portal.swn.moe.edu.sg</a> when
+<p>Please remember to log out from SWN at http://portal.swn.moe.edu.sg when
 you have finished using the connection.</p>
 </li>
 <li>